 With several different crossbows on the market that are cocked in different ways, it’s difficult to go into the specifics on proper cocking; however, there is one basic concept that holds true to all crossbows: The crossbow’s string must be pulled back until it engages the fire control mechanism that holds the string back (or cocked) until the trigger is pulled.

 Many crossbows either come with cranks or have cranks available for them.
-The cranks make it easier to draw back your bow then using a rope cocker.
+The cranks make it easier to draw back your bow than using a rope cocker.

 Safely Loading A Crossbow